OpenDT: Exploring Datacenter Performance and Sustainability with a Self-Calibrating Digital Twin -- Technical Report

 \textit{Extending the peer-reviewed experiment}: Beyond quantifying datacenter sustainability, \ourtool{} can also predict performance and efficiency quickly. \Cref{fig:exp1-results} depicts the results obtained when we extend the \footprinter{} experiment with performance results and demonstrates that \ourtool{} meets~\ref{design:nfr:metrics}.

-In~\Cref{fig:exp1-results}B, we illustrate live, continuous predictions of \ourtool{} on datacenter performance, which are further processed to produce the efficiency evaluation depicted in~\Cref{fig:exp1-results}C. Overall, discretizing \ourtool{} predictions per hour, we identify the highest efficiency when datacenter performance, quantified in floating-point operations, is the highest.
-Further investigation on \ourtool{}'s predictions \cite{tr/NicolaeTK+26} identifies underutilization of the available infrastructure: during the monitoring period, under 30\% of the available processing power is used, while the remaining are idle.
-Such insights, enabled by \ourtool{}, could help operators better monitor and plan.
+In~\Cref{fig:exp1-results}B, we illustrate live, continuous predictions of \ourtool{} on datacenter performance, which are further processed to produce the efficiency evaluation depicted in~\Cref{fig:exp1-results}C. Overall, discretising \ourtool{} predictions per hour, we identify the highest efficiency when the datacenter performance, quantified in floating-point operations, is the highest.
+Further investigating \ourtool{}'s predictions, we identify underutilization of the available infrastructure: the monitoring period, under 30\% of the available processing power is used, while the remaining are idle.
+Such insights, enabled by \ourtool{}, could help operators better monitor and plan available infrastructure.

 \Cref{fig:exp1_plot_cpu_latency} showcases OpenDT's capabilities of predicting two performance metrics \ref{design:nfr:metrics}, in real-time.
 We digital twin, with OpenDT capabilities, S1 datacenter under SURF-22 workload, and trace the average CPU utilization and latency (i.e., the estimated remaining time, until the workload is complete, assuming no change in the system state).

 \textit{Simulating latency:} We observe a slight increase in latency over time, from $\approx$60 hours to $\approx$90 hours until the workload would be finalized.
 OpenDT's continuous twinning capabilities showcases two main timestamps when the latency increases, potentially due to additional tasks the datacenter needs to execute.
 Such analysis and OpenDT-aided historical replay can help practitioners~\ref{design:uc1:practitioner} take informed decisions on datacenter management (e.g., up/down-scaling), or could pinpoint to scientists~\ref{design:uc2:research} hot operational intervals, useful for exploration.

 \textit{CPU utilization:} \Cref{fig:exp1_plot_cpu_latency} emphasises a critical, yet non-trivial challenge in ICT keeping resources, in this case CPUs, idle~\cite{DBLP:conf/ccgrid/MastenbroekAJLB21, DBLP:journals/tpds/AndreadisMBI22, DBLP:journals/corr/abs-2206-03259}; an idle CPU can consume up to 40\% of the energy it would consume at maximum utilization~\cite{DBLP:conf/ccgrid/MastenbroekAJLB21, DBLP:journals/tpds/AndreadisMBI22}.
 Through OpenDT, we identify, in \Cref{fig:exp1_plot_cpu_latency}, an under-utilization of the available infrastructure, where only about 25\% of the available processing power is used, while the remaining three quarters are consuming power for being idle.
 Such insights, enabled by OpenDT, could aid operators in better monitoring and planning available infrastructure~\ref{design:uc1:practitioner}.